DataDog/documentation/content/monitors/monitor_types/process.md

 ## Overview

-A process monitor will watch the status produced by the `process.up` service check reported by the check in the Agent.
+A process monitor watches the status produced by the `process.up` service check reported by the check in the Agent.
 At the Agent level you can configure thresholds based on the number of matching processes.

 Read more about configuration on the [Process Check](/integrations/process/) page.

-For each process, a single service check status will be produced.
+For each process, a single service check status is produced.
 Through this creation interface, you can choose which of those checks to monitor and at what point they should notify.

 ## Configuration

 1. Pick the **process** to monitor.
-You will see the names configured in any Agent with an active process check.
+You see the names configured in any Agent with an active process check.

 2. Pick the **monitor scope**.
-You will only see hosts or tags that are reporting a status for the selected process.
+You only see hosts or tags that are reporting a status for the selected process.

 3. Select **alerting options**.
 Refer to the [custom monitors](#custom-monitors) section for details on the available options.